melvinmajor/Point-of-Regard/README.md

 >
 > Project for the lesson of Signal and data processing, 3nd Bachelor at EPHEC Louvain-la-Neuve

+How to use :

+    Put the video file in the data directory
+    Put the data in the data directory
+    Delete manually the 2 first line of the data file Launch dataToJson.py with the -f parameter and enter the path to the data file.
+    Launch the read-video.py file.

 ## The Team

 :point_right: **Group:** _**7**_